CupertinoAlliance/CupertinoAlliance.github.io/content/en/post/Nutmeg-Has-Evolved--2024-06-04-19-08-15.269859.md

 draft: false
 featured_image: 'post/Nutmeg-Has-Evolved--2024-06-04-19-08-15.269859/nutmeg_logo_Nero_AI_Standard.webp'
 ---

-## Nutmeg Has Evolved!
 *Originally a 2020-era discord server for sharing member news, Nutmeg has evolved into a full blog of member news.*

 A [custom website](https://github.com/CupertinoAlliance/CupertinoAlliance.github.io) found at https://www.cupertino.forum and a [discord bot](https://github.com/NewAthensGov/DiscordBlog) have been created by Tyler Mullins of New Athens.
-Cupertino Forum members have access to the bot and can run the /news command in <#689714966919381023> to publish news articles directly to the blog from discord in under a minute.
+Cupertino Forum members have access to the bot and can run the /news command in #member-news to publish news articles directly to the blog from discord in under a minute.
 This program allows members to have an official blog for sharing news, without having to build/buy and run their own blog.
 Plus, it's all done conveniently through discord.

 ### Usage